President: Ruth Diamond (2023 ~ Present)

 Upon graduation, you are encouraged to become a member of the Hays County Citizens Sheriff’s Academy Alumni Association (HCCSAAA).
 Alumni members become our volunteer base and are often called upon to assist the Sheriff’s Office with special events and projects.

 Your successful completion can also lead to other opportunities of service through the Sheriff’s Office such as the Community Emergency Response Team, Volunteers In Policing Service, Victims Assistance, and Junior Deputy Academy.
 Class size is limited to 20 people per class so it is important to get your application in early to avoid being placed on a waiting list.
-Applications can be picked up at the Hays County Sheriff’s Office or filled out by clicking on the following link ( CSA_Application.doc ) and mailed in.
+Visi the Hays County Sheriff’s Office website for more information on the next scheduled Citizens Sheriff’s Academy.

 HCCSAAA Membership Application (2012) [.pdf format]